“Chicken Picking” is a phrase that gets thrown around with abandon, with no real consensus as to what the hell it really is.

 Was that note played short by unfretting it, or was it muted with the pick hand?
 How much of that sound comes from snapping the strings and how much from unfretting?

-Luckily for us, we can approach this in the same way we approach everything else in the Fundamentals of Picking course: learn each thing in isolation, work them up to a high standard on their own, and let our unconscious sort it out most of the time.
+Luckily for us, we can approach this in an easy way: learn each thing in isolation, work them up to a high standard on their own, and let our unconscious sort it out most of the time.

 Will we sometimes need to pull back and put a lick under the microscope in order to work it up to speed?
 Of course.